awsdocs/aws-server-migration-service-user-guide/doc_source/application-migration.md

    + **Timeout in minutes** — The maximum time needed to run the script \(from 1\-480\)\.
 The default is 15\.

 1. \(Optional\) You can run a script when your EC2 instance first boots using Amazon EC2 user data\.
 On the **Instance validation** page, provide the following information, and then choose **Next**:
    + **Permissions** — To allow AWS SMS to get the validation script from Amazon S3 and run it on the instance using EC2 user data, you must create a role that grants AWS SMS the permissions from the **ServerMigrationServiceRoleForInstanceValidation** policy\.
-Choose **Create a new role with default role policy** to have AWS SMS create the role on your behalf \(IAM users must have administrator permissions\) or **Use an existing role** \(IAM users must have permissions to pass a role to the `ec2.amazonaws.com` service\)\.
+Choose **Create a new role with default role policy** to have AWS SMS create the role on your behalf \(IAM users must have administrator permissions\) or **Use an existing role** \(IAM users must have permission to pass a role to the `ec2.amazonaws.com` service\)\.
    + **Validation name** — A name for the validation\.
    + **Validation scripts** — The location, in Amazon S3, of the validation script\.
 The bucket must have the following prefix: `sms-app-`\.